One feature that often confuses new riders to ATVs is the thumb throttle, as opposed to the twist grip found on motorcycles.

 You will hate having a twist throttle on your ATV and run the risk of further safety and comfort issues.
 Even if you have years of experience with your motorcycle, it’s very different on an ATV.

-Thumb Throttle Is Better For ATVs
+The Thumb Throttle Is Far Better

 The design of the thumb throttle on ATVs isn’t just a dumb decision.
 It’s a carefully thought-out feature that increases safety, control, durability, ergonomics, and accessibility for beginners.